single-spa/single-spa/docs/single-spa-api.md

 ## removeErrorHandler
 `removeErrorHandler(fn)` removes an error handler.
 Returns true if the error handler was removed, and false if it was not.

+## mountRootParcel
+`mountRootParcel(parcelConfig)` will create and mount a parcel.
+The parcel will not be automatically unmounted and unmounting will need to be triggered manually.

 ## before routing event
 single-spa fires an event `single-spa:before-routing-event` on the window every time before a routing event occurs.
 This event will get fired after each hashchange, popstate, or triggerAppChange, even if no changes